DeanGaffney/dotfiles/README.md

 # dotfiles
-This repository contains all of the dotfiles I use for my environment
+This repository contains all dotfiles I use for my environment

-## Linking Dotfiles
+## Linking Dot Files

 ### Prerequisites
 - `cd` into the root of this project
 - `bash install.sh`
-- This will create symbolic links for the configuration files in this repo to the correct locationso n the file system.
+- This will create symbolic links for the configuration files in this repo to the correct locations on the file system.